 6.1.7 UE procedure for determining time domain windows for bundling DM-RS

-For PUSCH transmissions of PUSCH repetition Type A scheduled by DCI format 0_1 or 0_2, PUSCH repetition Type A with a configured grant, PUSCH repetition Type B and TB processing over multiple slots, when PUSCH-DMRS-Bundling is enabled, and for PUCCH transmissions of PUCCH repetition, when PUCCH-DMRS-Bundling is enabled, the UE determines one or multiple nominal TDWs, as follows:
+For PUSCH transmissions of PUSCH repetition Type A scheduled by DCI format 0_1 or 0_2, PUSCH repetition Type A with a configured grant, PUSCH repetition Type B and TB processing over multiple slots, when pusch-DMRS-Bundling is enabled, and for PUCCH transmissions of PUCCH repetition, when PUCCH-DMRS-Bundling is enabled, the UE determines one or multiple nominal TDWs, as follows:

 - For PUSCH transmissions of repetition Type A, PUSCH repetition Type B and TB processing over multiple slots, the duration of each nominal TDW except the last nominal TDW, in number of consecutive slots, is:

-- Given by PUSCH-TimeDomainWindowLength, if configured.
+- Given by pusch-TimeDomainWindowLength, if configured.

-- Computed as min (maxDurationDMRS-Bundling, M), if PUSCH-TimeDomainWindowLength is not configured, where maxDurationDMRS-Bundling is maximum duration for a nominal TDW subject to UE capability [13, TS 38.306], M is the time duration in consecutive slots of N∙K PUSCH transmissions, and where:
+- Computed as min (maxDurationDMRS-Bundling, M), if pusch-TimeDomainWindowLength is not configured, where maxDurationDMRS-Bundling is maximum duration for a nominal TDW subject to UE capability [13, TS 38.306], M is the time duration in consecutive slots of N∙K PUSCH transmissions, and where:

 - For PUSCH transmissions of PUSCH repetition Type A, N=1 and K is the number of repetitions, as defined in Clause 6.1.2.1 or in Clause 6.1.2.3.